jes/scamp-cpu/doc/CARDS.md

 In the event that the clock signal does not want to be inverted for the WR pulse, then pin 2 of U2 (inv_CLK) can be popped out of the socket and bridged to pin 1 (CLK).
 But I think it does want to be inverted.

+## Storage

+1 card is internal, the other card is removable through the front panel.

+Each card has 2 CS pins.
+A8 (0x100) needs to be high to select the CompactFlash, and then there's 1 bit (A3,A4,A5,A6) of address to select each CS pin.

+Addresses:

+    Card 1, CS0: A3+A8: base address = 264
+    Card 1, CS1: A4+A8: base address = 272
+    Card 2, CS0: A5+A8: base address = 288
+    Card 2, CS1: A6+A8: base address = 320